MechaMonk/pyRouterJig/documentation.md

 by selecting a wood pattern other than `NONE` under <b>Double-Double Board</b>.
 [Figure 10](#figure10) is an example of a Double-Double joint.
-In this case, there are two templates which must be aligned in two slots in the INCRA LS Positioner at the dashed line labeled `ALIGN`.
-The alignment line is not always in the same position on the template; its position is placed to minimize interference with cut lines on the templates.
+In this case, there are two templates which must be aligned in two slots in the INCRA LS Positioner at the line labeled `ALIGN`.

 <figure>
 <a name="figure10"></a>